 Blog » Virtual Scavenger Hunt Ideas

-How to Create Your Virtual Scavenger Hunt
+How to Create a Virtual Scavenger Hunt

 For a virtual scavenger hunt, things work pretty similar to a traditional scavenger hunt except that the medium for completing the list will be virtual.
 A few of the steps involved include: